 In the wake of liquid Tylenol and Motrin recalls, some parents are facing empty shelves of liquid medications in the stores.
 Check to see if your child weighs enough to take the dose in pill form.
 If so, it’s time to learn to swallow pills!
+If you’re making remedies and medication at home, or even professionally, these empty gelatin capsules may be of use to you.
 Here are some of our favorite helpful ideas:

 -Don’t wait until your child is ill.
 She may not feel up to learning a new skill.